-How many times can I come to LRR training sessions before joining the Club?
+How many times can I come to LRR training sessions before I join?

-We don’t put pressure on anyone to join and we recognise that you might need to come along to a couple of sessions to see whether LRR is the Club for you.
-You are, therefore, welcome to attend 2 sessions on a ‘taster’ basis (ie free of charge).
-If, once you have attended one or two sessions, you would like to continue running with us, you will need to pay the very modest membership fee and to join the Club.
+We don’t put pressure on anyone to join and we recognise that you might want to come along to a couple of sessions to see whether LRR is the club for you.
+You are, therefore, welcome to attend two sessions on a ‘taster’ basis (i.e., free of charge).
+If, once you have attended a couple of sessions, you would like to continue running with us, you will need to pay the very modest membership fee to join the club.

 What benefits to I get from my membership of LRR?

 You get access to Monday and Wednesday night training sessions, Thursday’s social run and Thursday endurance training, prior to major marathons.
 You will also be able to take part in the CC6 and RR10 series of races, which are available to all club members and are free of charge; you don’t need to be affiliated to England Athletics to take part in these races.
 In addition to this, LRR has a vibrant social side and we encourage all members to participate in our social activities, including an annual awards dinner (the ‘Billy Bash’).
 We are open to suggestions, so once you are a member you’re very welcome to suggest and/or help organise social events for the club.